Background to French migration

 Arthur Dubois came to New South Wales from Bordeaux in France in about 1857 at the age of 18.
 He spent his time in NSW working on the land, mostly in the New England region down to Condobolin.
 In 1868 he married Caroline E Wood in Murrurundi (BDM 2820/1868) and after her death in 1884 Arthur married again in 1891 to Mary Agnes or Minnie Aisbett in Tamworth (BDM 7528/1891).
 He seems to have had at least twelve children.
 He died in 1902 in Condobolin.

-Using the State archives we can learn more about Arthur’s time in NSW:
+Through using the NSW State Archives Collection we can learn more about Arthur’s time in NSW:

 By 1874 Arthur appears to have settled at Spring Ridge near Yarraman in the Liverpool Plains region as a farmer.
 Late in 1874 he was declared insolvent, with debts totalling two hundred pounds.
 Arthur seems to have been involved in shady dealings with his father-in-law John Wood, including the selling of land held by Conditional Purchase.
 The debt was cleared quickly, with most of the money coming from John Woods.
 (NRS 13654, Insolvency file #11924)

 Four years later Arthur has a brush with the law and ended up serving 18 months hard labour for sheep stealing.
 Arthur and John Clifford were charged with sheep stealing and stood trial 1 April 1878 at the Circuit Court sitting at Tamworth.
 Dubois was found guilty, sentenced to three years hard labour while Clifford was acquitted.
 (NRS 880 Clerk of the Peace, Supreme Court Papers and depositions [9/6633])